New York State Route 190: Route description

 NY 190 begins at an intersection with NY 374 in the hamlet of Brainardsville (in the town of Bellmont) as an eastward continuation of County Route 24 (CR 24; Brainardsville Road).
 NY 190 progresses eastward through the hamlet, passing farms as it leaves.
 The route bends to the northeast soon after, intersecting with County Line Road, where NY 190 crosses into Clinton County, enters the town of Ellenburg and becomes known as Star Road.
 NY 190 crosses through Ellenburg as the same two-lane rural highway, passing farms as it bends northeast.
 During the elongated bend to the northeast, NY 190 intersects with CR 2 (Brandy Brook Road).
 After a distance, NY 190 begins paralleling to the north of CR 5 (Ellenburg Center Road), which merges into the right-of-way near the hamlet of Ellenburg.
 CR 5 doubles as a former alignment of NY 190.
 In the hamlet, the route passes south of a mobile home park and intersects with NY 971L, a reference route that connects NY 190 to U.S. Route 11 (US 11).
-At this junction, NY 190 turns eastward back through the town of Ellenburg, chaning monikers to Military Turnpike and remaining a two-lane rural arterial.
+At this junction, NY 190 turns eastward back through the town of Ellenburg, changing monikers to Military Turnpike and remaining a two-lane rural arterial.
 NY 190 passes to the south of Lake Roxane, where the route becomes surrounded by trees and sporadic homes.

 After straightening out from a southeastern progression, NY 190 intersects with CR 8 (Plank Road) in the town of Altona.
 Altona remains as rural as Ellenburg, with NY 190 intersecting CR 11 (Forest Road) near the hamlet of Forest.
 While making a gradual turn to the southeast, CR 12 (Alder Bend Road) intersects, and NY 190 parallels power lines into the Miner Lake area.
 In Miner Lake, NY 190 has a short concurrency with CR 16 (Devils Den Road / Rand Hill Road).
 After Miner Lake, the route enters the hamlet of Robinson, where it begins another elongated turn, this time towards the south.
 Intersecting with the eastern terminus of CR 24 (Recore Road), NY 190 enters Beekmantown, where it finishes the southern turn.
 After completing the turn, NY 190 intersects with CR 27 (Duqette Road) in the hamlet of West Beekmantown.
 The route remains rural, soon entering the town of Plattsburgh, where NY 190 intersects NY 374 for the second time, 31 mi from Brainardsville.
 NY 190 bends to the southeast once again, intersecting the terminus of CR 26 (Tom Miller Road) before passing some businesses in Plattsburgh.
 NY 190 then intersects with NY 3 (Blake Road), where the designation terminates.
 Military Turnpike continues eastward past the Clinton County Airport and through the town of Plattsburgh towards NY 22.